Multi-Contact Inertial Parameters Estimation and Localization in Legged Robots: Results

 \subsection{Validation on the Go1 robot}

-We experimentally validated our multi-contact inertial estimation and localization in trials with the Go1 robot.
-To showcase its capability in inertial estimation, we added an unknown payload of \SI{7.2}{\kilogram} to the robot's torso, as depicted in \Cref{fig:go1_experiment}.
-The observations recorded when the Go1's predictive controller was unaware of the additional payload (\Cref{fig:go1_experiment}-top).
+We validated our multi-contact inertial estimation and localization in experimental trials with the Go1 robot.
+To showcase its capability in inertial parameters estimation, we added an unknown payload of \SI{7.2}{\kilogram} to the robot's torso.
+The observations were recorded when the Go1's predictive controller~\cite{mastalli2022agile} was unaware of the additional payload (\Cref{fig:go1_experiment}-top).

-We integrated a variety of observation sources with a step integration interval of \SI{1}{\milli\second}.
-First, leveraging data from Go1's encoders, we included joint positions $\pos[j]\in\R^{12}$ and numerically differentiated them to account for joint velocities $\vel[j]\in\R^{12}$.
+We integrated a variety of proprioceptive measurements $\obsMeas\in\obsManif$ in ~\Cref{eq:oe_problem} with a step integration interval of \SI{1}{\milli\second}.
+First, we included joint positions $\posMeas[j]\in\R^{12}$ measured from encoders and numerically differentiated them to account for joint velocities $\velMeas[j]\in\R^{12}$.
 Second, we derived Go1's torso rotation from the IMU's sensor fusion algorithm.
 This was incorporated with the following observation model $\|\rotMatrixMeas[b]\ominus\rotMatrix_b\|^2_{\rotMatrixCov^{-1}}$.
 Here, $\rotMatrixMeas[b]\ominus\rotMatrix_b$ denotes the \SO[3] inverse composition between the measured body orientation $\rotMatrixMeas[b]$ and the estimated one $\rotMatrix_b$ and $\covariance_\rotMatrix\in\Sgroup[3]$ represents the covariance estimated by the sensor fusion algorithm.
 Third, we pre-integrated the IMU's linear acceleration to obtain the torso's linear velocities.
 This observation also encompasses the IMU's angular velocities, both of them are expressed in local coordinates for efficiency reasons.
-Lastly, we incorporated the torque commands $\ctrlMeas\in\R^{12}$ applied by the state-feedback controller and measured contact sequences.
+We estimated the contact sequence (see \Cref{fig:estimationGO1_pos}-top) using \textsc{Pronto}'s default method, which is based on the contact forces estimated through a standard algorithm that utilizes the dynamic model in~\Cref{eq:dynamics,eq:contact_constraint}.
+Lastly, we incorporated the torque commands $\ctrlMeas\in\R^{12}$ applied by the \gls{mpc} controller.